Iron County, Michigan

-Iron County is a county in the Upper Peninsula of the U.S. state of Michigan.
-As of the 2020 Census, the population was 11,631.
+Iron County is one of two landlocked counties in the Upper Peninsula of the U.S. state of Michigan.
+As of the 2020 census, the population was 11,631.
 The county seat is Crystal Falls.

 History

 Iron County was organized in 1885, with territory partitioned from Marquette and Menominee counties.
 In 1890, the county's population was 4,432.
 It was named for the valuable iron ore found within its borders.

 Geography

 According to the U.S. Census Bureau, the county has an area of 1211 sqmi, of which 1166 sqmi is land and 45 sqmi (3.7%) is water.
-Along with Dickinson County, it is one of only two landlocked counties in the Upper Peninsula.
+Along with its southeastern neighbor Dickinson County, it is one of only two landlocked counties in the Upper Peninsula.